-We read OA-approved books such as Overeaters Anonymous, Second Edition; The Twelve Steps and Twelve Traditions of Overeaters Anonymous; Voices of Recovery; For Today; and Alcoholics Anonymous (the Big Book).
+We read OA-approved books such as Overeaters Anonymous, Third Edition; The Twelve Steps and Twelve Traditions of Overeaters Anonymous; Voices of Recovery; For Today; and Alcoholics Anonymous (the Big Book).
 We also study and read OA-approved pamphlets and Lifeline, our magazine of recovery.
 Many OA members find that reading literature daily further reinforces how to live the Twelve Steps and Twelve Traditions.
 All our literature provides insight into our problem of eating compulsively, strength to deal with it, and the very real hope that there is a solution for us.

 An action plan is the process of identifying and implementing attainable actions, both daily and long-term, that are necessary to support our individual abstinence and emotional, spiritual and physical recovery.
 While the plan is ours, tailored to our own recovery process, most of us find it important to work with a sponsor, fellow OA member and/or appropriate professional to help us create it.
 This tool, like our plan of eating, may vary widely among members and may need to be adjusted as we progress in our recovery.